Command Line Interface (CLI) Overview

 List of CLI Options:

--dX - choose compute device X for wake calculations (X must be an integer)
+-dX - select compute device X for wake calculations

--gX - choose opencl group size X for wake calculations (X must be an integer)
+-gX - set OpenCL group size X for wake calculations

-\directory\simulation.sim - evaluates the simulation definition '\directory\simulation.sim' and save it as *.qpr1
+\directory\simulation.sim - evaluate a .sim file and save result as *.qpr1

-\directory\project.qpr - evaluates the project '\directory\project.qpr' and save it as .qpr1
+\directory\project.qpr - evaluate a .qpr project and save it as .qpr1

 all_sim - batch evaluate all .sim files in all WORKING_DIR(s) and saves them as *.qpr1